 Drumming is a practice that spans the globe and has a presence in every culture.
 It has been used for centuries in rituals, ceremonies, communication, rites of passage, music and dance, celebration, healing, community building, and cultural events.

-Drumming Therapy is a method of utilizing the natural power of rhythm and music and applying it to an individual or group for the purpose of healing.
+Drumming Therapy is a method of utilizing the natural power of rhythm and sound and applying it to an individual or group for the purpose of healing.
 A truly holistic healing approach, group drumming breaks down social barriers, promotes freedom of expression, non-verbal communication, unity and cooperation.
 Drumming awakens dormant emotions and unexplainable feelings of excitement, peace, and ecstacy.
-It decreases depression, anxiety, and stress, boosts immune system functioning and benefits physical health.
+It can elevate the mood, decrease anxiety, and stress, and it boosts immune system functioning and benefits physical health.

 Do yourself a favor and take a few minutes to watch this video.
 This kid is 2 years old, playing djembe - a West African drum - better than I can play after 15 years!
 Watching this kid drum is pure poetry -- soak it in -- it will make you laugh with joy and amazement (especially if you know the subtle skill required to play good djembe).
 Enjoy!